Plydow/PyStack-Manager/README.md

 # PyStack

 PyStack is a Python library for use stack.
+Stacks are a type of list-like variable but, with additional constraints [view more](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).

 ## Installation